Last Year’s Winner: Sterling K. Brown, “This Is Us”

 That being said, there are still three slots open.
 A recent winner like Rami Malek (“Mr. Robot”), who was shut out in 2017, could capitalize, but a number of new faces won’t make it easy.
 Jason Bateman is riding high after Golden Globe and SAG nominations for “Ozark,” as is Freddie Highmore (“The Good Doctor”), who has the highest-rated show and a Globe nod under his belt.

-Kit Harington knows a thing or two about high ratings himself, and the actor could land his first lead actor nomination for “Game of Thrones” in 2018.
+HBO has made a few interesting category choices.
+First off, Kit Harington knows a thing or two about high ratings himself, and the actor could land his first lead actor nomination for “Game of Thrones” in 2018.
 (He was nominated for Supporting Actor in 2016, but switched categories for the Globes.)
+Then there’s “Westworld,” where Jeffrey Wright (who was nominated last year) and Ed Harris are also switching out of the Supporting Actor category to contend as leads.
 Matt Smith could ride more screen time in “The Crown” Season 2 to his first nomination, too, but most of the exciting contenders come from new series:

 J.K.
 Simmons should draw attention for playing two roles in “Counterpart,” Jason Mitchell is absolute dynamite on Showtime’s critically acclaimed Lena Waithe drama, “The Chi,” and Jonathan Groff has a big fanbase for his work on “Mindhunter” and beyond.
 Toss in Daniel Bruhl (“The Alienist”), Dan Stevens (“Legion”), and probably someone from “Westworld” (since it’s doubtful that Anthony Hopkins will be in the lead role again), and it’s quite the crowded field.